RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>2</sup> And, behold, there was a certain man before him which had the dropsy.
 <sup>3</sup> And Jesus answering spake unto the lawyers and Pharisees, saying, Is it lawful to heal on the sabbath day?
 <sup>4</sup> And they held their peace.
 And he took [him], and healed him, and let him go;
-<sup>5</sup> And answered them , saying, Which of you shall have an ass or an ox fallen into a pit, and will not straightway pull him out on the sabbath day?
+<sup>5</sup> And answered them, saying, Which of you shall have an ass or an ox fallen into a pit, and will not straightway pull him out on the sabbath day?
 <sup>6</sup> And they could not answer him again to these things.
 <sup>7</sup> And he put forth a parable to those which were bidden, when he marked how they chose out the chief rooms; saying unto them,
 <sup>8</sup> When thou art bidden of any [man] to a wedding, sit not down in the highest room; lest a more honourable man than thou be bidden of him;